raspberrypilearning/count-the-creatures/en/step_6.md

 --- task ---

-To test your code, hold up the paper in front of the camera, and make sure that the sprites advance and stamp each time.
+To test your code, hold up the pieces of paper or objects in front of the camera, one at a time, and make sure that the correct sprites advance and create a stamp each time.

 --- /task ---